Why Any Distribution-Free Lower-Bound Estimator for Mutual Information Can’t Beat log N

 1. Background & Motivation

-However, in practice the bounds MINE, NWJ and derivtes exibit high variance, and estimates fluctuate below AND above the true MI value, seemingly contradicting the theoretical results.
-The InfoNCE bound exibits very low variance but its MI value is limited to $\log N$, where $N$ is the batch size.
+However, in practice the bounds linke MINE, NWJ and others exhibit high variance, and estimates fluctuate below AND above the true MI value, seemingly contradicting the theoretical results.
+The InfoNCE bound exhibits very low variance, but its MI value is limited to logN, where N is the batch size.

 McAllester and Stratos (2020) showed that this behavior is an inherent limitation.
-If an estimator is required to work on arbitrary distributions (i.e., “distribution-free”) and to provide valid lower bounds with high probability (say, with confidence $1 - \delta$), then it cannot exceed a constant times $\log N$.
+If an estimator is required to work on arbitrary distributions (i.e., “distribution-free”) and to provide valid lower bounds with high probability (say, with confidence 1δ), then it cannot exceed a constant times logN.
 In other words, no universal, high-confidence lower bound can grow faster than logarithmically in the sample size.

 2. Intuition — (Hidden Spikes in Data)